vitaminncpp/TouchDroid/README.md

   ## Setup
   ### For Users
-  - Download the zip file from the [TouchServer](https://www.github.com/Akshayaap/TouchServer).
+  - Download the zip file from the [TouchServer](https://www.github.com/vitaminncpp/TouchServer).
   - Install android [TouchDroid](https://wwww.github.com/Akshayaap/TouchDroid) apk.
-  - Extract MouseRemoteServer.zip at your favorite location in your Windows PC.
+  - Extract TouchServer.zip at your favorite location in your Windows PC.
   - Run `UI.exe`.
   - Now you will be able to control Server.
   - Open MouseRemote application in android.